pudgereyem/dotfiles/README.md

 ### About

-- Installs yarn, node (etc) and a bunch of apps that I use
+- Installs node, yarn (etc) and a bunch of apps that I use
 - Installs and configures zsh
 - Installs a few vscode plugins, and symlinks settings file
 - Symlinks `.zshrc` to `~/code/dotfiles/.zshrc`